chengkaizhang/Personal-web/_sections/projects.md

 icon: fa-check
 order: 5
 ---
 <p>I received the B.Eng.
-Degree in the interdisciplinary area of electrical engineering and computer science from the Hohai University,
+Degree in the interdisciplinary area of electrical engineering and computer science from the Hohai University
-  Nanjing

   <div class="row">
     <div class="4u 12u$(mobile)">